prodo-dev/plz/README.md

 - It shows metrics you collected during the run, such as _accuracy_ and _loss_ (you can query those later).
 - Finally, it downloads output files you might have created.
+- (The AWS instance will be shut down in the background)

 You can be patient and wait until it finishes, or you can hit `Ctrl+C` and stop the program early: